Yummy-Capital/multisig-7/README.md

 13) Binance => 0x32a33c70e47d2e8fbed0585783e696503a0b2314 => 38 addresses
 ```

-In addition, midterm address #2 was used to to top up addresses that were topped up by midterm address #3.
+In addition, midterm address #2 was used to top up addresses that were topped up by midterm address #3.
 There is a similar situation with addresses #4 and #5.

 [Here](./data/2-1-intersections-2-and-3.json) are the addresses that were topped up from addresses #2 and #3, and [here](./data/2-2-intersections-4-and-5.json) are the addresses that were topped up from addresses #5 and #6.